rubyists/rubyists.github.com/_posts/2011-05-02-runit-for-ruby-and-everything-else.markdown

 We began using runit as a replacement for daemontools in November 2001, because runit was OSI licensed at the time (daemontools was not) and for the extensive documentation offerred for runit utilities (including manpages).

-Fully implmenting runit, as a replacement for init/PID 1 or as a standalone supervisor, is covered in general at the runit page above and in detail for [Arch Linux](https://wiki.archlinux.org/index.php/Runit).
+Fully implementing runit, as a replacement for init/PID 1 or as a standalone supervisor, is covered in general at the runit page above and in detail for [Arch Linux](https://wiki.archlinux.org/index.php/Runit).

 Some things we especially like about this system are: